EPFL and ETH Zurich deliver Academic Resources platform for COVID-19

 Questions with regard to ARC - [email protected]

 About EPFL’s Blue Brain Project

-The aim of the EPFL Blue Brain Project, a Swiss brain research initiative founded and directed by Professor Henry Markram, is to build biologically detailed digital reconstructions and simulations of the rodent brain, and ultimately, the human brain.
+The aim of the EPFL Blue Brain Project, a Swiss brain research initiative founded and directed by Professor Henry Markram, is to build biologically detailed digital reconstructions and simulations of the mouse brain.
 The supercomputer-based reconstructions and simulations built by Blue Brain offer a radically new approach for understanding the multilevel structure and function of the brain.
 Blue Brain has deployed its computing expertise and resources to support the Academic Resources Platform initiative, as part of Blue Brain’s COVID-19 effort.
 For the work on the ARC platform, the EPFL Startup Apptitude SA was involved due to their experience on a previous matchmaking platform.

 About ETH Zurich

 Established in 1855 by the founders of modern-day Switzerland, ETH Zurich was created as a center of innovation and knowledge.
 Since then, the science and technology university has continued to build on the Swiss values that lie at its heart: freedom and individual responsibility, entrepreneurial spirit and open-mindedness.
 These values have produced a university culture that fosters students’ independent thinking and researchers’ top performance.
 Situated in the heart of Europe and connected all over the world, ETH Zurich is pioneering effective solutions to the global challenges of today and tomorrow.